MOWebCreation/Joomla-MOJoomDisclaimer/README-FR.md

 Joomla-MOJoomDisclaimer
 =======================

-A free advansed disclaimer plugin for Joomla! by MO'WebCreation.
+A free advanced disclaimer plugin for Joomla! by MO'WebCreation.

 Display warning message with links "Enter in..." or "Leave" in modal box or in any page of your website.